Content

 Xanax vs Ativan: Key Differences

-Though both Ativan and Xanax are benzodiazepines and are commonly used to treat anxiety disorders, they have significant differences in their onset of action, duration of effect, specific uses, etc.
+Though both Ativan and Xanax are benzodiazepines, they have significant differences in their onset of action, duration of effect, and potential uses.

 Onset and Duration of Action